GenericMappingTools/gmt/doc_modern/rst/source/psxy.rst

 Polar Caps
 ----------

-**psxy** will automatically determine if a closed polygon is containing a geographic pole, i.e., being a polar cap.
+**plot** will automatically determine if a closed polygon is containing a geographic pole, i.e., being a polar cap.
 Such polygons requires special treatment under the hood to ensure proper filling.
 Many tools such as GIS packages are unable to handle polygons covering a pole and some